en_USEnglish

 react-native run-android

 This will launch the React Native packager and build your app on the iOS or Android simulator, depending on the command you used.
-You can then watch your application run on the simulator.
+You will then be able to see your app running on the simulator.

 Basic React Native components